-Play through the puzzles to find any potential problem areas for your class.
-Make sure every student has a journal.
+Play through the puzzles to find any potential problem areas for your class.Make sure every student has a journal.

-- Behavior An action that a sprite performs continuously until it's told to stop. - Sprite A graphic character on the screen with properties that describe its location, movement, and look.
+- Behavior An action that a sprite performs continuously until it's told to stop. - Sprite A graphic on the screen with a location, size, and appearance.